AvinZarlez/unity-tools/README.md

 ### Command: Get VSCode plug-in from the Asset Store
 Added the pallet command "Unity: Get VSCode plug-in from the Asset Store" to open [dotBunny's Unity plug-in](https://github.com/dotBunny/VSCode/) on the [Unity Asset Store](http://u3d.as/jmM).
 Afterwards, will display a message with a link to the [How-To](https://github.com/dotBunny/VSCode/blob/master/HOWTO.pdf) and the Git repo for the project.

+### Command: Get VSCode plug-in from the Asset Store
+Added the pallet command "Unity: Generate Organizational Folders" to create some default organizational folders to your project's Assets Folder.
+The list of default folders are below:
+* Scenes
+* Scripts
+* Prefabs
+* Materials
+* Textures
+* Audio

 ## Other resources

 Here are some other resources I recommend: